 Just as many people avoid using any type of chemical treatment due to being concerned about potential issues.
 Some people dislike the idea of using chemicals on lettuce when you’re going to be eating it raw after only washing it.

-If you’re at all concerned about the safety of using chemical treatments, then it might be better to go with another option.
-You can keep the lettuce safe from aphids by using the methods mentioned above.
+If you’re at all concerned about the safety of using chemical treatments, it might be better to go with another option.
+You can keep the lettuce safe from aphids by using the other methods mentioned above.

 You could try to look into chemical treatments that are as safe as possible.
 Find options that advertise being safe to use on crops so that you can have peace of mind.